Los Angeles Product Liability Lawyers

 For example: If you are using a gas grill that ignites and you sustain burn injuries; you are awarded $10,000 in economic damages and $100,000 in pain and suffering.
 However, the jury finds that your own actions were partially to blame for the ignition of the grill, and holds you 50% responsible.
 Your award will be reduced by 50%, meaning you will only receive $5,000 for your economic losses, and $50,000 for your pain and suffering.

-This example demonstrates why it’s important that you work with an experienced Los Angeles defective product lawyer.
+It’s important that you work with an experienced Los Angeles defective product lawyer.
 You could lose out on the maximum amount of compensation possible if you try to pursue legal action alone.

 Like many answers in law, it depends.
 If you or your attorney is aware of other similar injuries caused by the product, then it might be worth exploring a class action.
 If your injuries are unique, then a class action is not the right path to choose.
 Our class action attorneys can help you decide whether a class action is right for your lawsuit.

 There are state and federal guidelines that set the standards these companies must follow, and when manufacturers and large industries don’t comply with product safety regulations, they need to be held accountable.
 The Los Angeles product liability lawyers at McNicholas & McNicholas, LLP have years of experience handling these types of complex claims.
-We have the resources to go up against large manufacturers and companies when they fail to protect consumers from faulty, defective or inadequate products.
+We have the resources to go up against large manufacturers and companies when they fail to protect consumers from faulty, defective, or inadequate products.

 Los Angeles product liability attorneys standing up to manufacturers

 A consumer should never suffer for purchasing and using a product that was advertised to improve quality of life and, instead, caused serious injuries or even death.
 If any of these situations apply to you, contact the experienced team of McNicholas & McNicholas, LLP today.
 Your case success depends on many different factors, including the team of lawyers you choose.
-Contact us or call 310.474.1582 today to discuss your product liability claim and get on the path to recovery.
+Contact us or call us today to discuss your product liability claim and get on the path to recovery.